 Deer herds in the North Region are expanding at some of the fastest rates in the state.
 Sentiment against antlerless harvest is still strong in some of the north region, but seems to be changing as management interest spreads.
 Overall, the herd has appeared relatively healthy over the past five years.
 However, site visits within this region have revealed overpopulated deer herds on both lands that refrain from or lack appropriate antlerless harvest.
 The few properties that are making an effort to control their local deer herds are sustaining levels of harvest unheard of a few years ago.
 Also, harvest on neighboring properties tends to have an influence on the success of herd management.
 Properties that insist on not taking antlerless deer are in desperate need of a change in management.
-Fortunately, because of slightly lower soil fertility than the Loess Hills, Big Black Corridor, or the Delta, overpopulated deer herds in this region year but was less than optimal.
+Fortunately, because of slightly lower soil fertility than the Loess Hills, Big Black Corridor, or the Delta, overpopulated deer herds in this region are easier to control than in other areas of the state.
+However, soil fertility is high enough to allow the habitat quality to be restored quickly after deer Delta numbers are reduced.
+Therefore, management potential in the North Region is almost as high as any region of the state if the deer density is reduced and bucks are allowed to reach older age classes.

+Deer harvest in the North Region was slightly better than last year but was less than optimal.
 This reduction is most likely associated with limited food plot success and high fluctuations in temperature during December and January.
-Dry conditions in early fall limited food plot success and germination, and most plots were unsuccessful.
-Another factor impacting hunter success was many food plot hunters struggled.
+Dry conditions in early fall limited food plot success and germination, and most plots were Southwest unsuccessful.
+Another factor impacting hunter success was that mast availability was good in spite of dry conditions, but trees showed a tendency to drop mast later, probably as a result of dry conditions and stress.
+These factors combined to create an extremely challenging season for hunters.
+Hunters that stayed in the woods saw deer, whereas many food plot hunters struggled.